SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_6/Assignment_6_task_6.1.md

 ### Miss rate, False Negatives Rate or Type II error

 This measures when a model fails to predict a positive instances even though it is actually positive.
-Miss rate is derived by dividig the number of false negatives by the sum of true positives and false negatives.
+Miss rate is derived by dividing the number of false negatives by the sum of true positives and false negatives.

 $$
 Miss\ Rate = \frac{FN}{TP+FN}